rshaker24/hangman-game/README.md

 Personal Project in which I recreated the game Hangman.
-Uses HTML, CSS, and JavaScipt.
+Uses HTML, CSS, and JavaScript.